Temetias/homepage-api/README.md

 # My API

 Basic API mainly used to feed dynamic data to [my homepage](https://teemukarppinen.dev).
-Includes a simple abstarction to declare different api providers and an indexpage with some status information.
+Includes a simple abstraction to declare different api providers and an indexpage with some status information.

 ## Usage